 The consolidation and amendment in the law relating to the Companies Act, 1956 made way for the enactment of the Companies Act, 2013.
 The Companies Act, 1956 is still applicable to the extent not repealed and the Companies Act, 2013 is applicable to the extent notified.
 The act deals with incorporation of companies and the procedure for incorporation and post-incorporation.
 The conversion of the private company into a public company and vice versa is also laid down under the Companies Act, 2013.
 The procedure relating to winding up, voluntary winding up, the appointment of liquidator also forms part of the act.
 The provision of this act shall apply to all the companies incorporated either under this act or under any other previous law.
-It shall also apply to bank companies, companies engaged in generation or supply of electricity and any other company and by two or more persons in case of private company.
+It shall also apply to bank companies, companies engaged in generation or supply of electricity and any other company governed by any special act for the time being in force.
+A company can be formed by seven or more persons in case of public company and by two or more persons in case of private company.
 A company can even be formed by one person i.e., a One-Person Company.
 The provisions relating to forming and allied procedures of One Person Company are mentioned in the act.
 Further, The Companies Act, 1956 is still applicable to the extent not repealed and the Companies Act, 2013 is applicable to the extent notified.